Below you will find the puppy products we recommend for your new addition to the family.

 The slicker bush is fairly pricey, but is WELL worth the investment.
 I know it’s tempting to try a cheap version, but it’s better in the long run to get a good brush.
 Why?
 Because the pins on cheap brushes will be stiff and sharp which can hurt your dog, the handle will break, and the bristles will wear out in no time.
 You’ll actually save money buying one good brush over a dozen cheaply made ones.

 A good dematting spray will cut your brushing time in half.
+"The Stuff" is the best leave in detangler we've found.
+This stuff will not only loosen up any tangles but will keep your pup cleaner longer and prevent staining, plus it smells great!
 Just one extra tool to have in your bag when it comes to grooming time.
 No need to ever shave your doodle again!

 When it comes to bath time for your doodle, this shower attachment is a lifesaver!